Stocks, yields fall as China slowdown deepens

 Chinese industrial production growth slowed sharply in October, with the 4.7% year-on-year rise well below forecasts for 5.4%.
 Investment growth hit a record low and retail sales also missed expectations.

-Worries about spiraling violence as anti-government protests intensify in Hong Kong have also soured investor sentiment.
+Worries about spiralling violence as anti-government protests intensify in Hong Kong have also soured investor sentiment.

-Protesters paralyzed parts of Hong Kong for a fourth day, forcing school closures and blocking highways and other transport links in a marked escalation of unrest in the financial hub.
+Protesters paralysed parts of Hong Kong for a fourth day, forcing school closures and blocking highways and other transport links in a marked escalation of unrest in the financial hub.

 Hong Kong's Hang Seng fell 0.8% to a fresh one-month low.